-The modules emphasize both communication content, issues, and processes that have been identified through focus groups with veterinary practitioners, healthcare teams, consultation with Advisory Council members, faculty members, and review of the human and veterinary medical literature.
+The Veterinary Communication Modules emphasize both communication content, issues, and processes that have been identified through focus groups with veterinary practitioners, healthcare teams, consultation with IHC Advisory Council members, faculty members, and review of the human and veterinary medical literature.

 Each module contains the following materials:

 - Slide presentation (PowerPoint slides with suggested faculty teaching notes)